hicarlodacuyan/sprout-exam-frontend/README.md

 |-- shims-vue.d.ts
 ```

-Currently, the styling of the application is very basic.
-I would like to improve the styling of the application by adding a CSS library and framework like TailwindCSS or ShadCN.
-This will help in making the application more visually appealing and user-friendly.
-Additionally, I would also like to incorporate a design system to maintain consistency in the UI components and styles across the application.
+I would also like to incorporate a design system to maintain consistency in the UI components and styles across the application.
 This will help in improving the overall user experience and branding of the application.
+Also, adding Storybook for components documentation and visual testing as well as Vitest for unit testing will help in ensuring the quality and stability of the codebase.